Sunny Sanskari Ki Tulsi Kumari

 Sunny Sanskari Ki Tulsi Kumari is a 2025 Indian Hindi-language romantic comedy film written and directed by Shashank Khaitan and produced by Dharma Productions and Mentor Disciple Entertainment.
-It stars an ensemble cast of Varun Dhawan, Janhvi Kapoor, Sanya Malhotra and Rohit Saraf, alongside Maniesh Paul and Akshay Oberoi in supporting roles.
+It stars an ensemble cast of Varun Dhawan, Janhvi Kapoor, Sanya Malhotra and Rohit Saraf in lead roles, alongside Maniesh Paul and Akshay Oberoi in supporting roles.

 The film was theatrically released on 2 October 2025 coinciding with Dussehra.
-It received mixed reviews from critics and was an average grosser at the box office.

 Plot

-Sunny Sanskari (Varun Dhawan) is all set to propose to his girlfriend Ananya Bhatia (Sanya Malhotra),who is studying in Italy.
-Confident she will say yes, he even dresses up as Baahubali her favorite character.
-But things do not go as planned.
-Ananya turns him down, explaining that what they had was never a real relationship, just a situationship.
-To make matters worse, she reveals she is already engaged to Vikram Singh (Rohit Saraf), the man her mother has chosen for her.
+Sunny Sanskari, the son of a jewellery business owner, is all set to propose to his girlfriend, Ananya Bhatia, who is studying in Italy.
+Confident she will say yes, he even dresses up as Baahubali, her favorite character.
+However, things do not go as planned and Ananya turns him down, explaining that what they had was never a real relationship, just a "situationship"; making matters worse, she reveals she is already engaged to Vikram Singh, the man her mother has chosen for her.

-Heartbroken, Sunny starts digging into Vikram's life and discovers that he is a billionaire who recently broke up with his childhood sweetheart Tulsi Kumari (Janhvi Kapoor), a school teacher.
-Vikram's mother never approved of Tulsi because her parents are divorced, and though Tulsi deeply loved him, she was dumped by Vikram due to family pressure.
+Heartbroken, Sunny starts digging into Vikram's life and discovers that he is a billionaire who recently broke up with his childhood sweetheart, Tulsi Kumari, a schoolteacher.
+Vikram's elder brother Param and mother never approved of Tulsi due to her middle-class status and divorced parents.
+Although Tulsi deeply loved Vikram, she was dumped by him due to family pressure.

 When Sunny learns this, he decides to meet Tulsi.
 Seeing her pain, he encourages her to fight for her love.
 After some hesitation, Tulsi agrees, and the two head to Udaipur where Vikram and Ananya's wedding is to be held.

-In the wedding events, Sunny and Tulsi pretend to be a couple, sparking jealousy and confusion.
-This stirs up buried emotions Ananya starts feeling guilty about leaving Sunny, while Vikram begins to realise what Tulsi truly means to him.
-Still, Vikram's family mocks Tulsi, but Sunny supports her, earning Tulsi's praise.
+At the wedding, Sunny and Tulsi pretend to be a couple to get back at their exes, sparking jealousy and confusion while stirring up buried emotions.
+Ananya starts feeling guilty about leaving Sunny, while Vikram begins to realise what Tulsi truly means to him.
+Vikram's family still mocks Tulsi but Sunny supports her, earning Tulsi's praise.

 Amidst the wedding chaos, Vikram suffers an allergic reaction, and it is Tulsi who rushes to his aid, showing she still cares.
-That night Ananya has a fight with her mother about how she was always expected to marry and not pursue her true passions.
-Vikram, who realizes he still loves Tulsi, leaves his hotel room, where he runs into Ananya and the two agree to not marry.
-Vikram tells his family and his elder brother slaps him but he does not care and runs.
-Ananya finds Sunny and confesses but Sunny confesses his feelings for Tulsi.
+That night, Ananya has a fight with her mother about how she was always expected to marry and not pursue her true passions.
+Vikram, who realizes he still loves Tulsi, leaves his hotel room, where he runs into Ananya and the two agree to call off the wedding.
+Vikram tells his family and his elder brother slaps him, but he does not care and runs.
+Ananya finds Sunny and confesses, but Sunny confesses his feelings for Tulsi.